cetra3/cetra3.github.io/content/blog/creating_your_own_derive_macro.md

 ## Crate Layout

-You will need at minimum 3 crates to do this:
+You will need at minimum 2 crates to do this:

 * One crate for the macro itself.
 I.e, it has `proc-macro = true` in the Manifest, I called this `macro`
 * One crate has the definitions of the trait.
 I have called this `core`.
 This crate will include the macro as a dependency
-* One crate to actually use `core` and derive things
+* Any extra crates that require this can depend on `core`

 ## Procedural Macro Crate